PhilLockett/Stats/README.md

 This code has the following points of interest:

   * The statistics counter code (Stats_c) is implemented as a singleton.
+  * Stats_c is implemented as a template with a default counter type of int.
-  * Keys are implemented as strings for convenience.
+  * Keys are implemented as std::strings for convenience.
-  * Any counter can be updated from anywhere in the system.
+  * Any counter can be updated from any point in the system.